eesmer/DebianDC/Documentation/decisions/0002-debian13-openbox-migration.md

 It was decided that new versions of DebianDC would be developed on top of **Debian 13 (Trixie)**.

 The main reasons for this decision include:
+- A more up-to-date package ecosystem
+- A longer forward-looking maintenance horizon
+- Easier integration of new tools and technologies
+- Reduction of long-term technical debt